gslakes/formal-consent-theory/README.md

 `run_as_prover9_test_suite.py`.

-The `.tptp` files are versions of the same theories and tests for use with TPTP-compatible provers, and may be used with a similar test runner, `run_as_tptp_test_suite.py`, which uses the TPTP-compatible E prover (http://www.eprover.org) as its prover.
+The `.tptp` files are versions of the same theories and tests for use with TPTP-compatible provers, and may be used with a similar test runner, `run_as_tptp_test_suite.py`, which can use either E prover (http://www.eprover.org) or Z3 prover (https://github.com/z3prover/z3/wiki) as its prover.

 It is recommended to get started by studying the demonstration system in `naive_consent_theory.tptp`